jpurpura/fantasy-football-2018/README.md

 `python main.py league_name`

 ## Glossary
+`FLEX` WR, RB, or TE

 `POS+` The player's projected points compared to the projected points of the average starter at his position.
+Example:
+  WR John Smith has a `POS+` of 120.
+John Smith is projected for 20% more points than the average starting WR in the specified league.

+ `FLEX+` The player's projected points compared to the projected points of the average starter of all FLEX positions.
+ Example:
+  RB John Doe has a `FLEX+` of 110.
+John Doe is projected for 10% more points than the average starting RB, WR, TE, and RB/WR/TE slots.